 Frequently Asked Questions

 While the Jacuzzi tubs at hospitals and birthing centers are larger than household tubs, they still only accommodate one person and do not facilitate position changes.
-Our tubs are spacious enough to accommodate a supportive partner or midwife, if desired, in addition to the mother.
+Our tubs are spacious enough to accommodate a supportive partner or midwife, if desired, in addition to the birthing parent.
 The soft foam sides of our tubs are much easier on the body than hard-sided Jacuzzi tubs.

 LTN recommends making a reservation at least four weeks prior to your due date, so that if your baby arrives early, the paperwork will be in place and we will have the directions to your home in the delivery van.